codmpm/node-red-contrib-loxone/README.md

 Currently partially working, caveats
 -
-* The "connected" info under the node in the editor is buggy atm
+* ~~The "connected" info under the node in the editor is buggy atm~~
+* Connection handling is quirky.
+Maybe you have to deploy two times after a change
 * Only `controls` are parsed, no `mediaServer`, `weatherServer`, etc.
   Is this enough?
 * ~~No `subcontrols`, yet~~